logigearcorp/docs.testarchitect.com/content/user-guide/interface-definitions/the-interface-viewer/identifying-interface-elements-and-controls/point-to-identify-mode/_index.md

 When using the Interface Viewer to explore a complex window with many layers of controls, it is sometimes difficult to locate the **UI explorer** tree node corresponding to a given physical control.
 The point-to-identify feature, invoked via the **Identify** ![](/images/TA_Help/Images/btn_Identify.png) button on the Viewer's toolbar, simplifies this process.

-**Important:** Please note that use of point-to-identify is limited to native and web-based applications running on desktops, with one exception: point-to-identify may also be used on web applications running in the [Chrome browser on Android](/TA_Automation/Topics/aut_app_testing_mobile_web_Chrome_identifying_controls.html).
+{{<important>}} Please note that use of point-to-identify is limited to native and web-based applications running on desktops, with one exception: point-to-identify may also be used on web applications running in the [Chrome browser on Android](/TA_Automation/Topics/aut_app_testing_mobile_web_Chrome_identifying_controls.html).

 ![](/images/TA_Help/Images/ug_interface_definition23_UIA.png)